IHTSDO/snomed-database-loader/NEO4J/Readme.md

 **Full manuscript:** Campbell WS, Pedersen J, McClay JC, Rao P, Bastola D, Campbell JR. [An alternative database approach for management of SNOMED CT and improved patient data queries](https://www.ncbi.nlm.nih.gov/pubmed/26305513).
 J Biomed Inform.
 2015 Oct;57:350-7\. doi: 10.1016/j.jbi.2015.08.016\.
 Epub 2015 Aug 21\.
 PubMed PMID: 26305513.

-# Create a Neo4j Graph from a FULL RF2 Release
+## Create a Neo4j Graph from a FULL RF2 Release

 This is a Linux or Windows command-line operation requiring a Python 2.7 or Python 3.5 (or above) interpreter and the SNOMED_G software.

 Requirements:

+1. Python requirements
-1. Requires python 2.7 or python 3.5 (or above)
+    - Requires python 2.7 or python 3.5 or above
-    - NOTE: has been tested with python 2.7 and python 3.6
+    - NOTE: Has been tested with python 2.7 and python 3.6 and 3.7
-    - Requires the py2neo python library to be installed, version 3.1.2
+    - Requires the py2neo python library to be installed
+      - For python 3, the latest version of py2neo is supported (4.X)
+      - For python 2.7, py2neo 3.1.2 is currently required
           - One way to install py2neo 3.1.2 is to use the python pip utility:
               - pip install py2neo==3.1.2
+          - This is a temporary requirement, awaiting a py2neo bugfix
 2. Requires the directory specified by `--output_dir` parameter to the snomed_g_graphdb_build_tools.py to be an empty directory.
     - Log files and CSV files are created there and we do not want to accidentally remove the files from a previous build.
 3. Requires a FULL format RF2 release of SNOMED CT, which includes historical SNOMED CT codes and full change history.